heshamahmed-3ddx/google-authz-3ddx/README.md

 ---

 **Note**: This is a demonstration project for educational purposes.
-Ensure proper security measures are implemented before using in production environments.
+Ensure proper security measures are implemented before using in production environments.# CI/CD Test - Sun Dec 28 14:07:02 UTC 2025